hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/introduction.md

 ## What will I learn?

-This course is designed to help you understand the key features of MSSQL server, when and how to use them and will lay a foundation for you to learn advanced concepts.
+This course is designed to help you understand the key features of MSSQL server, when and how to use them, and will lay a foundation for you to learn advanced concepts.

 * Introduction to MSSQL Server
 * Installation and setup